tsmorrill/Freeze-Pop/README.md

 ### Pitches

 A pitch an integer from 0-127 inclusive.
 These correspond to the standard MIDI note values.
-Import convenient aliases for these values from frzpop.notes.
+Convenient aliases for these values can be imported from frzpop.notes.

 ### Velocities
 A velocity is an integer from 0-127 inclusive.
 These correspond to the standard MIDI note values.
 A velocity of zero will not generate any note events.